-What is Proactive Safety Culture in Aviation SMS Programs
+What Is Proactive Safety Culture in Aviation SMS

-Employees exist at every level of an organization, but are generally broken into front line employees and management.
-Safety culture also includes risk management tools and equipment that aid in proactive behavior.
+Employees exist at every level of an organization but are generally divided into front-line employees and management personnel.
+Safety culture is facilitated by the availability of SMS training, risk management tools, and equipment that aid in proactive behavior.

-For front line employees, proactive safety culture means:
+For front-line employees, activities that indicate healthy proactive safety culture include:

 - Identifying hazard mechanisms; and

-- Reporting them before the hazard (dangerous condition) occurs.
+- Reporting any potential safety concern before the hazard (dangerous condition) occurs.

 - Creating control measures to prevent the hazard from occurring.

-Understanding how proactive the safety culture is in your organization will help you establish:
+Understanding how proactive the safety culture is within your organization will help you establish:

 - How mature your safety management system is;